GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

 to write a full PNG implementation at some point, though, the full PNG specification has everything you'll need.

-First of all, fire up your favorite text editor and create a new file named ``png.ddl``.
+To begin, open your favorite text editor and create a new file named ``png.ddl``.
 This is where you'll write the format specification.
 The first line of your file, after any comments you wish to add to introduce the module, should be:

 .. literalinclude:: ../examples/png.ddl
     :language: DaeDaLus